hardikarekar/c-projectt/Fundamentals.md

 # Principles of OOP
 ## Encapsulation
-* wrapping up of data under a single unit.
+* Wrapping up of data under a single unit.
-* private - accessible bby another part of object.
+* private - Accessible by another part of object.
-* public - other parts of prgram may access it even though it is defined within an object.
+* public - Other parts of prgram may access it even though it is defined within an object.

 # Sample C++ program